Access Rights

 Here is more information about each field, and what you should put in them:

-• Contest: typically, the contests as set up in RACE RESULT 12.
+- Contest: typically, the contests are as set up in the event file.
 However, you can use this field to group participants into any categories relevant to Racemap, for example if participants from a given contest do not all perform the same course.

 Webhooks

-RACE RESULT 12 can be setup to send a webhook upon certain triggers, these are predominantly used to ensure the syncronisation of data between 2 separate data stores, for example if you are using your own registration platform and want to ensure participant data is updated if it is changed in the Event File.
+RACE RESULT 14 can send webhooks upon certain triggers, these are predominantly used to ensure the synchronization of data between 2 separate data stores, for example if you are using your own registration platform and want to ensure participant data is updated if it is changed in the Event File.

-Webhooks are configured under Main Window - Access Rights / Simple API.
+Webhooks are configured under Basic Settings ⇒ Access Rights / Simple API.

-Each webhook needs to define the trigger, the desination URL, and for certain triggers a filter and fields can be defined.
+Each webhook needs to define the trigger, the destination URL, and for certain triggers a filter and fields can be defined.

 When setup and activated the webhooks will automatically be sent according to the triggers defined, there is no time limit to how long webhooks will be activated for.